SinclairHudson/tensorflow-yolov3/README.md

-## part 1.
-Introduction
+## Introduction

-Implementation of YOLO v3 object detector in Tensorflow.
+This repository is an implementation of YOLO v3 object detection in Tensorflow.
 The full details are in [this paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 In this project we cover several segments as follows:<br>
 - [x] [YOLO v3 architecture](https://github.com/YunYang1994/tensorflow-yolov3/blob/master/core/yolov3.py)
 - [x] [Training tensorflow-yolov3 with GIOU loss function](https://giou.stanford.edu/)
 - [x] Basic working demo